ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 Functional testing covers three methods: **unit testing**, **integration testing**, and **system testing**.

-- **Unit testing**
+#### Unit testing

 Unit testing involves testing individual components in a smart contract for correctness.
 A unit test is simple, quick to run, and provides a clear idea of what went wrong if the test fails.

 Unit tests are crucial for smart contract development, especially if you need to add new logic to the code.
-You can verify the behavior of each feature and confirm that it executes as intended.
+You can verify the behavior of each function and confirm that it executes as intended.

 Running a unit test often requires creating *assertions*—simple, informal statements specifying requirements for a smart contract.
 Unit testing can then be used to test each assertion and see if it holds true under execution.